Fuyao Group: Worker relations

-2024 Federal Search Warrant
+2024 federal search warrant

 On 26 July 2024, federal agents from the Immigration and Customs Enforcement - Homeland Security Investigations (HSI), Internal Revenue Service, Criminal Investigation (IRS-CI), and Federal Bureau of Investigation (FBI) conducted a raid on Fuyao Glass America's operations in Moraine, Ohio and 27 nearby locations to investigate "financial crimes and labor exploitation".

 Fuyao Glass America released the following statement related to the raid:

-“Last Friday, July 26th, 2024, federal government agents and supporting local law enforcement officers visited Fuyao Glass America, Inc. (“FGA”) as part of an investigation which we believe involves certain contractor and its entities.
+"Last Friday, July 26th, 2024, federal government agents and supporting local law enforcement officers visited Fuyao Glass America, Inc. ("FGA") as part of an investigation which we believe involves certain contractor and its entities.
 While we believe FGA is not the target of this investigation, the Company intends to cooperate fully with the investigation.

 As a result, part of our first shift and the second shift operations were suspended.
-FGA has resumed production in the third shift on the same day and we believe our production and delivery will not be impacted.”
+FGA has resumed production in the third shift on the same day and we believe our production and delivery will not be impacted."

-Fuyao Group, in a filing with the Shanghai Stock Exchange, claims federal authorities told them they were not the target of the investigation, adding it’s centered on “a third-party labor service company.”
+Fuyao Group, in a filing with the Shanghai Stock Exchange, claims federal authorities told them they were not the target of the investigation, adding it's centered on "a third-party labor service company."